 Dr. Sejpal shares, While I am often coordinating with many other medical experts in helping patients with radiation therapies, Gamma Knife offers a unique advantage because it offers such accuracy as well as true team involvement; a team that is putting all of its brainpower together to personalize and deliver a treatment plan from start to finish.
 I enjoy offering this attention and precision to patients, and seeing their satisfaction throughout and after the procedure.

 Dr. Potrebko remarks, I originally wanted to be an astrophysicist, but, in my second year of university, my dad got cancer.
 Through this, I learned about medical physics.
 When my father passed away, it changed my course with a deep devotion to helping others through medical physics and, more specifically, Gamma Knife radiosurgery.
 This inspires my passion for research and innovation in cancer treatments using particles not necessarily medicines as we traditionally use them today.

-For more information about the Gamma Knife Program at Florida Hospital, call our Gamma Knife care coordinator, Denal Wilson, at Call407-303-7944.
+For more information about the Gamma Knife Program at AdventHealth, call our Gamma Knife care coordinator, Denal Wilson, at Call407-303-7944.